pact-foundation/pact-jvm/pact-jvm-server/README.md

 ### Building a distribution bundle

-You can build an application bundle with gradle by running (for 2.11 version):
+You can build an application bundle with gradle by running:

-    $ ./gradlew :pact-jvm-server_2.11:installdist
+    $ ./gradlew :pact-jvm-server:installdist

-This will create an app bundle in `build/2.11/install/pact-jvm-server_2.11`.
+This will create an app bundle in `build/install/pact-jvm-server`.
 You can then execute it with:

-    $ java -jar pact-jvm-server/build/2.10/install/pact-jvm-server_2.11/lib/pact-jvm-server_2.11-3.2.11.jar
+    $ java -jar pact-jvm-server/build/install/pact-jvm-server/lib/pact-jvm-server-4.0.1.jar

 or with the generated bundle script file:

-    $ pact-jvm-server/build/2.11/install/pact-jvm-server_2.11/bin/pact-jvm-server_2.11
+    $ pact-jvm-server/build/install/pact-jvm-server/bin/pact-jvm-server

 By default will run on port `29999` but a port number can be optionally supplied.